We’re always open to answering questions

 What do the animals eat?

-Animal dieticians develop special vegetarian diets for all the animals in the Open Prairie Natural Meats program.
-A vegetarian diet provides a healthy balance of nutrients for the welfare of the animals as they grow.
-This eliminates the need to include any animal byproducts and provides better flavor as an added benefit for you.
+All animals in the Open Prairie Natural* Meats program are fed a special vegetarian diet.
+A vegetarian diet provides a healthy balance of nutrients for the welfare of the animals as they grow and provides better flavor as an added benefit for you.

 When we talk about a vegetarian diet in hogs, we always include “except for milk.”
 Why?
 Because when piglets are weaned from their mothers, they are fed a supplement that includes vitamins and minerals to help them grow.
 The piglets do best when these supplements are milk-based.